archmetalDBM/GlobaLID-App/doc/about.md

 <a href="https://doi.org/10.5880/fidgeo.2021.031" target="_blank">GlobaLID database</a>.
 You can filter the database according to your research question, upload own data to compare it with GlobaLID, and produce and download publication ready plots.
+Please watch our
+<a href="https://www.youtube.com/watch?v=qwKStMc-068" target="_blank">video tutorial</a>
+for a “life” demonstration.
 The “References” page lists all references from which data are currently included in GlobaLID.
 There are still data missing?
 Consider to become a contributor and help to let GlobaLID grow!

 ## Copyright